 - After discharge from the hospital, you will need a follow-up visit to remove stitches from your wound.

 - Please contact your doctor or the hospital if you experience the following symptoms:

 - Ooze or discharge from the wound.

 - Contact your doctor or the hospital IMMEDIATELY if you have shortness of breath.

-For more information relating to Pleuroscopy, please contact our Consultant Chest Physician below:
+For consultation on Pleuroscopy, make an appointment with our Consultant Chest Physician below: